April 2015 Centerpoint Newsletter

 National Volunteer Week is April 12-18 this year, and was established in 1974 to inspire, recognize and encourage people to seek out imaginative ways to engage in their communities, according to the Points of Light organization.

 The timing couldn’t be better for HRIR alumni interested in engaging in our Carlson School community: applications are now being taken for service on the CHRLS Alumni Association Board of Directors!
 Board members serve three-year terms and help direct a number of alumni activities throughout the year, including the HR Tomorrow Conference, Alumni Mentorship Program and Professional Development initiatives.
 If this sounds interesting to you, please visit our website for further information.
-And, if you already know you’d like to apply, here’s a link to do so!

 Of course, opportunities for involvement aren’t just available during this designated week.
 Read on for more suggestions